 What About Equipment?

-The program exhaustive video library demonstrates countless optional exercises to achieve the same results, regardless of equipment.
-The bottom line is that lack of a specific gear is not obstacle for implementing the workouts.
+The program’s exhaustive video library demonstrates countless optional exercises to achieve the same results, regardless of equipment.
+The bottom line is that lack of a specific gear is not an obstacle for implementing the workouts.

-While running his own gym, Cressey Performance, he had a chance to coach the most diverse people like teenagers, women, men, hardgainers, powerlifters, baseball players, office workers and more still.
-Each with their own distinctive requirements.
+While running his own gym, Cressey Performance, he had a chance to coach the most diverse people like teenagers, women, men, hardgainers, powerlifters, baseball players, office workers, and more still.
+Each with its own distinctive requirements.

 This means that what works for one person may not work or even have a negative effect for another.
 Most programs force a wide range of different people to adapt to a single blueprint, they may or may not work depending on how suitable these plans are to you.

 The High-Performance Handbook is a system created with the idea of being fully customizable and effective for anyone.
 This is why the program is so heavy on materials, it needs a lot of workouts and guidelines to suit everyone (more on this later).

 Eric Cressey’s program rotates around 4 basic principles: